Financing your postgraduate course

 Postgraduate tuition fee loans in Northern Ireland

-If you started on a postgraduate certificate, postgraduate diploma, taught Master’s or research Master’s during the 2017/18 Academic Year or after, you may be eligible to apply for a Postgraduate Tuition Fee Loan of up to £5,500 for the course, to help with the cost of your course fees.
+The Postgraduate Tuition Fee Loan is available for courses starting after 1 August 2017.
+If you start a postgraduate course during the 2023/24 academic year, you may be eligible to apply for a Postgraduate Tuition Fee Loan of up to £6,500 to help with the cost of your course fees.
+If you started the course before the 2023/24 academic year, the maximum loan available is £5,500.

 For more information on your eligibility and how to apply, see Postgraduate students.